Top 5 Dangers of Heroin Abuse

 Heroin is capable of many dangerous drug interactions that can amplify the effects of heroin.
 Some of the more dangerous drugs interactions include:

-- Alcohol: Using heroin with alcohol can slow the blood elimination rates for both drugs, leading to higher toxicities.
-Alcohol has a similar depressive effect on vital functions and using them together can dramatically increase the risk of death.
+- Alcohol.
+Using heroin with alcohol can slow the blood elimination rates for both drugs, leading to higher toxicities.
+Alcohol has a similar depressive effect on vital functions.
+Using them together can increase the risk of death.

-- Benzodiazepines: Especially alprazolam (Xanax) and diazepam (Valium).
-These drugs also act as powerful depressants and the combined effects of a benzodiazepine with heroin can result in severe breathing depression.
-Fatalities have been directly linked to dual heroin and Xanax use.
+- Benzodiazepines.
+Especially alprazolam (Xanax) and diazepam (Valium).
+These drugs also act as powerful depressants.
+The combined effects of a benzodiazepine with heroin can result in severe breathing depression.
+Fatalities are linked to dual heroin and Xanax use.

-- Zidovudine (Retrovir): Another antiretroviral drug for HIV treatment, the decreased gastrointestinal function actually increases absorption of this drug, leading to toxicity and produces symptoms similar to opioid withdrawal.
+- Zidovudine (Retrovir).
+Another antiretroviral drug for HIV treatment.
+The decreased gastrointestinal function actually increases absorption of this drug, leading to toxicity and producing symptoms similar to opioid withdrawal.

-- Buprenorphine (Subutex): Also an opioid, using buprenorphine with heroin can intensify breathing depression and can easily reach dangerous levels resulting in coma or death.
+- Buprenorphine (Subutex).
+Also an opioid, using buprenorphine with heroin can intensify breathing depression and can reach dangerous levels resulting in coma or death.

 Danger #4: Cutting Agents Used in Heroin

 Many heroin manufacturers, but more often the distributors or dealers, will add adulterants or cutting agents into heroin to increase profits.
-This is done to increase the apparent amount and weight of their product by adding much cheaper alternative materials.
-Some of these can be harmless, but others are dangerous enough in their own right and when combined with heroin can be fatal.
+This is done to increase the amount and weight of their product by adding much cheaper alternative materials.
+Some of these can be harmless.
+Others are dangerous enough in their own right and when combined with heroin can be fatal.
 Some of the more harmless heroin cutting agents include:

 - Lactaid Pills

 - Quinine/Quinidine: An anti-malarial medication.